 What is supersymmetry?

-In order for a string in string theory to be able to mimic both force particles like the previously mentioned gluon, and matter particles like quarks and electrons (ones we’ve already established to be elementary particles that are a step before strings), string theory must accurately predict all the different types of elementary particles that are in existence.
+In order for a string in string theory to be able to mimic both force particles like the previously mentioned gluon, and matter particles like quarks and electrons (ones we’ve already established to be elementary particles that are a step before strings), string theory it must accurately predict all the different types of elementary particles that are in existence.
 [6]

 It does so in the following way: according to the theory, for every force particle (photons, gluons…), there has to be a corresponding matter particle, behaving in a certain way- and the other way around.